ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 #### 3.1.
 Plugin Environment Basics

 In order to get familar with MoveIt! step-by-step, we will first use MoveIt! in its most basic form - the __demo mode__.
-The demo mode allows us to test the MoveIt! configuration in a simple simulation environment.
-Execution on the real robot hardware will follow lateron in step 5.

 For starting the demo mode, run:
 ```
 roslaunch lbr_moveit_config demo.launch config:=true